 - Depleted (by consumption /intra-campus transfer)

-- Print out the Select Agent Toxin Inventory Record Form that must be kept current within the laboratory.
+- Print out the Select Toxin Inventory Record Template that must be kept current within the laboratory.
 This form is designed to track specific toxin use and personnel access.

 - Current toxin inventories may also be kept in the online EHS Assist system.
 However, use of the EHS Assist system cannot be used in lieu of the Select Agent Toxin Inventory Record Form noted above.